 Use the Desktop Viewer to preview content

-The Adobe Content Viewer for the Desktop (also called the Desktop Viewer) is an AIR app that lets you preview folios on your desktop.
+The Adobe Content Viewer for the Desktop (also called the Desktop Viewer) is an AIR app that lets you preview folios, articles, or layouts on your desktop.

 You can also preview a document by choosing File > Folio Preview or clicking Preview in the Folio Overlays panel.
 It isn’t necessary to create an article beforehand.
 This method is especially useful when your computer is not connected to the Internet.
-However, only one layout is previewed.
-To preview both layouts, preview using the Folio Builder panel.
+However, only one layout is previewed in PNG image format.
+To preview articles or folios, use the Folio Builder panel.

 Preview folios on the iPad or iPhone